AB-infosec/Projects/tryhackme/ir_and_forensics/sysinternal.md

 ### Sysinternals Tooling Kit

 The Sysinternals suite is a set of utilities to manage, diagnose, troubleshoot, and monitor a Windows environment.
 It includes tools for file and disk management, networking, process management, security, and system information.
-Here's an overview of some of the most important tools in the Sysinternals kit and their common uses:

 #### Process Monitor (Procmon)